 Sandpaper is useful for many little jobs, such as roughing up a paper surface to add interest to the project, fixing the edges of 3d paper projects where corners meet or edges need to be smoother.

-- Scissors need to be sharp and sturdy for paper projects to look great.
+Scissors or Paper Snips need to be sharp and sturdy for paper projects to look great.
 You will need both larger and smaller sized scissors.
 The larger scissors are good for times when you want to cut across large areas or when your project needs you to have tools with a little more strength.
 Smaller scissors with sharp, fine tips are essential for cutting intricate and delicate designs precisely.

 Some people have a special pair of scissors for cutting ribbons, a set for cutting rubber, and another set entirely for cutting paper.
 This helps to keep your particular pair sharp and useful for their job.
 IMPORTANT NOTE: Do protect these essential papercraft tools from anyone in the house who isn't a papercrafter!
 I have had wonderful scissors ruined by family members who thought it wouldn't matter if they cut a piece of wire 'just once'.
 Lol!

 A Stamp-a-ma-jig or Stamp Positioner is of great help when you want to position a stamp exactly on the page.